justinwang98/CSE332Chess/src/writeup/WriteUp.md

 ![](Cutoff_Jamboree.png)
 ![](Cutoff_Parallel.png)

-The data shows that for all three board positions, Jamboree performed significantly better than Parallel Minimax.
+The data we collected from 10 trials each shows that for all three board positions, Jamboree performed significantly better than Parallel Minimax.
 Jamboree performed the best when cutoff = 2, while Minimax performed the best when cutoff = 3.
 My guess is that since Jamboree prunes and parallel minimax do not, Jamboree is more efficient and requires a lower cutoff than parallel minimax.
 The cutoffs also seem to affect parallel minimax on a larger scale as compared to jamboree, the difference between